rZn/100DaysOfCoding/Python.md

     def fun(self):
         print("inside child class and no parameters")
         #This method will only execute when called with child class object.
-        #The parent method will not work,since overridden.
+        #The parent fun method will not work,due to method signature difference.
-        super().fun()#not possible with out, arguments that we don't know super().fun('something',"same")
+        super().fun()# illegal with out arguments for parent method super().fun('something',"same")
-        #this is valid but these are magic values that are hardcoded
+        #this is valid but these are magic values that are hardcoded,have to pass from object

 ch = Child()
 p = Parent()